Klutz Action Lawsuit Live in Burlington

 Burlington, Vermont, are you ready for mega justice?

+Let's bring out our litigants.
 Please welcome to the stage Lisa and Adrian.

-Lisa says her husband Adrian bonks his head too much.
+Tonight's case, Klutz Action Lawsuit.
+Lisa says her husband, Adrian, bonks his head too much.

-Lisa wants him to be more careful and stop bonking, or at least stop sending her photos of his bloodied head.
+Lisa wants him to be more careful and stop bonking.
+Or at least stop sending her photos of his bloodied head.

 Adrian wants Lisa to accept his clumsiness and also to dress his wounds.

-they want you to feel powerless and to surrender and to let them trample everything
+They want you to feel powerless and to surrender and to let them trample everything.

-and you are not going to let them you are not giving up and neither am I the fact that we cannot save everything does not mean that we cannot save anything.
+The fact that we cannot save everything does not mean that we cannot save anything.

 And everything we can save is worth saving.

 You may need to grieve or scream or take time off, but you have a role no matter what.
+And right now, good friends and good principles are worth gathering in.

 Remember what you love.

+Remember what loves you.
 Remember in this tide of hate what love is.

-The pain you feel is because you keep bonking your head all the time.
+you keep bonking your head all the time.

-Bailiff Jesse Thorne, please swear the litigants are.
+Bailiff Jesse Thorne, please swear the litigation.

+Lisa and Adrian, please rise and raise your right hands.
 Do you swear to tell the truth, the whole truth, and nothing but the truth?
+So help you, God or whatever.

 I do.
+I do.

 Because if you're taller, you see it coming.

 Shouldn't you be able to avoid it?
+No, because it's right here.
+It hits you right here.

-You think I'm just a medium-tall person.
+You think you're safe.
+You think, I'm just a medium-tall person.

 You think you're the height of your own eyes.
+Yeah.

-But then it turns out
+But then it turns out,

 you got a hell of a dome.
+You just got clicked.

+On your top head.
 Judge Hodgman, you may proceed.

-Can either of you name a piece of culture that I referenced and quoted directly until the last sentence.
+Lisa and Adrian, you may be seated for an immediate summary judgment in one of your favors.
+Can either of you name a piece of culture that I referenced and quoted directly until the the last sentence.

-Well, it was a very beautiful and meaningful meaningful quote, and I did have a pre-prepared guess, which
+Lisa, do you want to guess first?
+Well, it was a very beautiful and meaningful quote, and I did have a pre-prepared guess.
+Let's hear it.

-is kind of fitting, but
+It's kind of fitting, but

 I said Star Wars was my idea.

 It could work.
+It could work.

 Let's do this family feud style.
+Do I see Star Wars?

 Could be Star Wars.